int-brain-lab/ibllib/docs/alyx_install.md

 OK, now you can start installing all the required software:

-## POSTGRES INSTALLATION AND SETUP
+## Postgres installation and setup

 Install postgresql and python3-pip (we'll need this for later) ubuntu server should already have it.